plotly/plotly.py/README.rst

     py.plot_mpl(fig)

-Checkout the `Plotly and mpld3`_ IPython notebook for more infomataion.
+Checkout the `Plotly and mpld3`_ IPython notebook for more information.

 Introduction to working with out API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~